github/octocatalog-diff/doc/configuration-hiera.md

 If you are using Hiera 5 with a global configuration, or you are using Hiera 3 or before, then you must already have a [`hiera.yaml`](https://docs.puppet.com/puppet/latest/reference/config_file_hiera.html) file to configure it.
 These instructions will guide you through pointing octocatalog-diff at that configuration file.

-octocatalog-diff will automatically determine whether your Hiera configuration file is used for Hiera 5 or Hiera 3 or before, and treat it accordingly.
-(Hiera 5 configurations files are identified as such by a `version: 5` line in the file itself.)
+octocatalog-diff will automatically determine the version of your Hiera configuration file and treat it accordingly.
+(Hiera 5 configuration files are identified as such by a `version: 5` line in the file itself.)

 Before you start, please understand how octocatalog-diff compiles a catalog: